mapbender/mapbender-documentation/en/book/quickstart.rst

 #.
 Click on Login at right-top to open the login page.

 #.
 You can login with the user that was generated on installation.
-It can be :guilabel:`root` and password :guilabel:`root` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
+It can be ``root`` and password ``root`` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user :guilabel:`root`.).

   .. image:: ../../figures/mapbender3_welcome.png
      :scale: 80